laiquet/idtrackerai-enhanced/docs/source/FAQs.rst

 Does idtracker.ai work in Windows?
 ----------------------------------

-Yes, in the :doc:`how_to_install` we provide instructions to install idtracker.ai in Windows.
+Yes, in the :doc:`installation` we provide instructions to install idtracker.ai in Windows.
 We have tested the installation in computers running Windows 10 Pro.

 Can I run idtracker.ai in a laptop?